aaronbloomfield/ccc/hws/arbitrage/index.md

 -->

-To ensure you output in the correct format, we provide a function that will print the appropriate lines.
+To ensure you output in the correct format, we provide a function that will print the appropriate lines in the required format.
 This function is also provided in the [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) file.

 ```
 def output(ethAmt, tcAmt, fees, holdings_after):